The 9 Best Folding Bikes for Heavy & Tall Riders

 Introducing the Dahon UNIO E20, a folding bike that packs a punch with its lightweight and sturdy construction.
 With options for both 16-inch and 20-inch wheels, this bike is perfect for riders of various sizes.

-The weight is great for an assisted pedal folding bike, only 16.10 kg (35.49 lbs), easy to carry around and can be folded down to a compact size of 69 x 38x 75cm, making it perfect for city dwellers with limited storage space.
+The weight is excellent for an assisted pedal-folding bike: only 16.10 kg (35.49 lbs), making it easy to carry.
+It folds down to a compact size of 69 x 38 x 75cm, making it ideal for city dwellers with limited storage space.

-The frame is constructed with a lightweight Dalloy Aluminum Sonus Tubeset and a Lattice Forged Hinge, featuring ViseGrip Technology, ensuring stability and durability.
-The fork is also lightweight and responsive, made with Dalloy and featuring an integrated crown, providing a smooth ride.
-The handlepost is a Forged Aluminum Radius Telescope with Fusion Technology, which is adjustable, allowing you to customize your ride to your comfort level.
+The handle post is a Forged Aluminum Radius Telescope with Fusion Technology, which is adjustable, allowing you to customize your ride to your comfort level.

 This bike is recommended for riders between 145cm-185cm in height and has a maximum rider weight of 105 kg (for Unio with 20″ wheels) and 85kg (for Unio with 16″ wheels), so you big guys should go for the 20″, slightly less compact.

-Additionally, this bike also has a powerful DAHON 36V200W motor and a 36V8.7AH battery, perfect for those who want a little extra boost during their ride.
-With all these features, the Dahon UNIO E20 is a great choice for tall and heavy riders who want a lightweight and efficient bike.
+Additionally, this bike features a powerful DAHON 36V200W motor and a 36V8.7AH battery, ideal for riders who want a little extra boost during their ride.

 • Model: Turboant Swift S1